 The treated Battle Scar heals as you finish activating this Effect.
 If used on a Battle Scar caused by an Unstabilized Injury, that Injury is Stabilized.

-Exert your Mind and spend a minute.
-Select a Living or Animate target within arm's reach.
-You must actively and obviously use a stethoscope to activate this Effect.
-Select up to four Battle Scars on your target to treat.
+Exert your Mind and spend a minute to activate.
+Select a Living target within arm's reach.
+You must actively and obviously use Spray paint can to activate this Effect.
+Select a Battle Scar on your target to treat.

-Healing a Battle Scar in this way leaves behind ethereal residue at the site of the removed battle scar on the target which cannot be healed.
+Healing a Battle Scar in this way leaves behind shifting colorful inks covering the affected area/replacing the missing part/limb on the target which cannot be healed.

 The doctor is a master at surgical transplantation.
 As long as they have a donor part, they can replace any permanent, lingering battle scars on their patient.
 Of course, the transplanted part doesn't always match, and the patient must be careful to follow the doctor's aftercare orders, or the replacement will be rejected.